151st Rifle Division: Vienna Offensive

 The last oil fields remaining in German hands were at Nagykanizsa in southwestern Hungary, and on February 25 Hitler approved the plans for a new offensive to create a buffer zone between them and the Soviet forces near Budapest.
 The STAVKA, having watched the German buildup for weeks, decided to give him the first move, similar to what they had done at Kursk in 1943.
 Tolbukhin set up a two-echelon defense, with 26th, 57th, 4th Guards, and 1st Bulgarian Armies in first.
 26th Army was expected to take the brunt of the blow and occupied well-prepared defenses.
 The offensive began at midnight on March 5, although II SS Panzer Corps, east of the Sárvíz Canal, was delayed by 24 hours.
-During March 7-8 the I SS Panzer Corps overran several defense lines on the west side of the Sárvíz, gaining some 30km, and two days later reached the Sio Canal, taking two small bridgeheads overnight.
-However, the Soviet troops were very well dug-in, and II SS Panzer had advanced only 8km by March 12.
+During March 7–8 the I SS Panzer Corps overran several defense lines on the west side of the Sárvíz, gaining some 30 km, and two days later reached the Sio Canal, taking two small bridgeheads overnight.
+However, the Soviet troops were very well dug-in, and II SS Panzer had advanced only 8 km by March 12.
 The next day 3rd Ukrainian counterattacked on both sides of the Sárvíz, and "Spring Awakening" was effectively over.

 The Soviet counteroffensive began in the afternoon of March 16.
-Tolbukhin intended to finish off 6th SS Panzer Army by trapping it east of Lake Balaton, but during March 21-22 it managed to slip free, largely due to delays by 6th Guards Tanks.
+Tolbukhin intended to finish off 6th SS Panzer Army by trapping it east of Lake Balaton, but during March 21–22 it managed to slip free, largely due to delays by 6th Guards Tanks.
 The next day his Front's forces took Veszprém, and 26th Army was ordered to advance on Szombathely.
 By March 25 the 2nd and 3rd Ukrainian Fronts had completed breaking through the main German defense, and the commander of 6th Army, Gen. G. O. H. Balck, reported that morale was dropping.
 Two days later the main forces of 3rd Ukrainian closed on the Rába River and on March 30 the 6th Guards Tanks crossed the Austrian border.
 Vienna was taken on April 13 and the campaign gradually came to a halt.